This post may contain affiliate links. For more information, please read the full disclosure policy here.

-As I sat sipping my first Southern sweet tea at lunch in Charleston with my couchsurfing host – after we had been given a free frozen custard sample – I thought I could get used to this.
+As I sat sipping my first Southern sweet tea at lunch in Charleston with my Couchsurfing host – after we had been given a free frozen custard sample – I thought I could get used to this.
 The Southern hospitality, the warm fall weather and the sweetness.
-I had only a day to see Charleston, which Conde Nast Traveler readers named the world’s second best city last month.
+I only had a day to see Charleston, which Conde Nast Traveler readers named the world’s second-best city last month.
 It fell behind Florence, but it’s hard to compete with Italy.

-I was so excited when I discovered Free Tours by Foot operated in Charleston.
+I was so excited when I discovered Free Tours by Foot in Charleston.
 By this stage of my trip, I was obsessed with the initiative.
 I did the Historic Charleston tour and loved my guide, Scott.
 He was fun, knowledgeable and spoke with such enthusiasm about his city, which I appreciated.
-It must become increasingly difficult when you are conducting tours so often!
+It must become increasingly difficult when you are conducting tours so often.
 It was quickly realised that I was the only non-American on the tour.
 I thought it was good to see so many residents exploring their own country.

 We walked around Charleston’s historic district, which is the most well preserved in the United States.
 The architecture has Dutch, Spanish, English and French influences.
 As Australia is an English settlement, I noticed the similarities in some larger buildings, but I favoured the Spanish and French-inspired houses.
-The wooden window shutters, the colourful facades and the wrought iron balconies with flower beds attached were a treat for the eyes.
+The wooden window shutters, the colourful facades and the wrought-iron balconies with flower beds attached were a treat for the eyes.

 We passed Rainbow Row and walked along Museum Mile.
 Here we had a chance to try a wobble board at Nathaniel Russell House, which was an exercise regime for ladies in the past.
 Once again, I simply tipped Scott at the end what I thought the tour was worth.

 My Couchsurfing host recommended Persimmon Café for lunch, which is surprisingly located inside a laundromat.
 Nevertheless, it was very busy when we visited so we were fortunate to get a seat looking out the front bay window.
 The staff were friendly, attentive and genuinely kind.
-When they unfortunately gave us the wrong sandwich, they were so apologetic that they offered us a free cookie and frozen custard sample.
+When they, unfortunately, gave us the wrong sandwich, they were so apologetic that they offered us a free cookie and frozen custard sample.
 That’s Southern hospitality for you.

 They were shocked to realise I had never tried sweet tea before, which is a Southern speciality.
-It reminded me of the many movies and TV shows set in the South where there always seem be an iced tea pitcher on hand.
+It reminded me of the many movies and TV shows set in the South where there always seem to be an iced tea pitcher on hand.
 I tried an iced sweet tea, which was simply extra sweetened black tea and quite refreshing, as long as you like sugar.
 Frozen custard was the other delicacy I was fortunate to try, which tasted like ice-cream on sugar steroids.
 I could only manage a few spoonfuls and I’m a sugar addict.

 King Street is the city’s main downtown thoroughfare, with chain stores, designer boutiques and independent retailers.
 I still fail to forget the oddly juxtaposed tropical palm trees outside luxe Louis Vuitton.

-Next I wandered down Market Street to the Historic Charleston City Market.
-I love browsing markets in new cities, and found Charleston’s version to house the usual suspects.
+Next, I wandered down Market Street to the Historic Charleston City Market.
+I love browsing markets in new cities and found Charleston’s version to house the usual suspects.
 This includes wooden Christmas ornaments, handmade jewellery, souvenir clothing and homemade spreads.
 The marketplace is undercover and stretches for a few blocks, so it’s easy to spend time perusing the selection.